0xPolygonMiden/miden-base/docs/architecture/blockchain.md

     <img src="../img/architecture/blockchain/execution.png" style="width:70%;" alt="Execution diagram"/>
 </p>

-## Batching
+## Batch production

-To reduce the load on the blockchain, transaction proofs are aggregated into batches by batch producers first, not directly into `Block`s.
-Batch production is highly parallelizable and there will be multiple batch producers running at the same time.
+To reduce the load on the blockchain, transaction proofs are first aggregated into batches by batch producers instead of being added directly into `Block`s.
+Batch production is highly parallelizable, and multiple batch producers may run simultaneously.

-The purpose of this scheme is to produce a single proof attesting to the validity of some number of transactions which is done by recursively verifying each transaction proof in the Miden VM.
+The purpose of this scheme is to produce a single proof that attests to the validity of a number of transactions.
+This is achieved by recursively verifying each transaction proof within the Miden VM.

 <p style="text-align: center;">
     <img src="../img/architecture/blockchain/batching.png" style="width:50%;" alt="Batch diagram"/>
 </p>

 The batch producer processes each transaction proof sequentially and verifies each proof against the initial and final state commitment of the affected account.
-There are some rules that the batch producer needs to follow to ensure the correctness of the overall protocol.
+Several rules must be followed to ensure the correctness of the overall protocol:

-First, if several transactions in the same batch affect one single account, the correct ordering must be enforced.
-That means if `Tx1` and `Tx2` both describe state changes of account `A`, then the batch kernel must verify in the correct order `A -> Tx1 -> A' -> Tx2 -> A''`.
+1. **Ordering of transactions**: If several transactions within the same batch affect a single account, the correct ordering must be enforced.
+For example, if `Tx1` and `Tx2` both describe state changes of account `A`, then the batch kernel must verify them in the order: `A -> Tx1 -> A' -> Tx2 -> A''`.

-Second, to prevent double spending.
-The batch producer needs to check the uniqueness of all notes across all transactions in the batch for the transactions to be valid.
+2. **Prevention of double spending and duplicate notes**: The batch producer must ensure the uniqueness of all notes across transactions in the batch.
+This prevents double spending and avoids the situation where duplicate notes, which would share identical nullifiers, are created.
+Only one of such duplicate notes can later be consumed, as the nullifier will be marked as spent after the first consumption.

-Third, it is possible to set an expiration window for transactions which result in the batch having an expiration window, too.
-If transaction `A` specifies it expires at block `8`, and transaction `B` specifies it expires at block `5`, and both end up in the same batch, the batch expiration will be set to the minimum of all transaction expirations, which is `5`.
+3. **Expiration windows**: It is possible to set an expiration window for transactions, which in turn sets an expiration window for the entire batch.
+For instance, if transaction `A` expires at block `8` and transaction `B` expires at block `5`, then the batch expiration will be set to the minimum of all transaction expirations, which is `5`.

-Forth, the set of notes resulting from all transactions in a batch must be free of duplicates.
-For example, consider two valid transactions creating exactly the same note.
-Both notes have the same nullifier but only one note could later be consumed because the nullifier would be marked as spent after the first one is consumed.

 ## Block production